blakeblackshear/frigate/docs/docs/configuration/object_detectors.md

   labelmap_path: /labelmap.txt # required
 ```

 The correct labelmap must be loaded for each model.
 If you use a custom model (see notes below), you must make sure to provide the correct labelmap.
-The table below lists the correct paths for the bundeled models:
+The table below lists the correct paths for the bundled models:

 | `path`              | `labelmap_path`       |
 | ------------------- | --------------------- |